pacthoen/BMW2_RNA_clust_vis/tutorial/tutorial.md

 - An output file with Normalized counts
 - An output file with VST-Normalized counts (VST stands for Variance Stabilization and Transformation; this is the preferred normalization method in DESeq2 and we will use these counts later on for PCA and clustering

-Use the **filter** tool on the summary file to identify the genes with absolute fold-change greater than 2.
+Use the **filter** tool on the DESeq2 result file to identify the genes with absolute fold-change greater than 2.
 Use the condition: abs(c3)>2.
 Number of header lines to skip: 1.
 See this [Screenshot](https://github.com/pacthoen/BMW2_RNA_clust_vis/blob/main/screenshots/Screenshot%202025-05-22%20130228.png).
 And use the **sort** tool to identify the genes with the largest fold-change (most upregulated).
 See this [Screenshot](https://github.com/pacthoen/BMW2_RNA_clust_vis/blob/main/screenshots/Screenshot%202025-05-22%20132050.png)
 > <question-title></question-title>
 >
 > 1. What does it mean when an mRNA has an absolute 2logFC greater than 2?
 > 2. How many mRNAs have an absolute 2logFC greater than 2?
-> 3. What is the mRNA that is most upregulated in and what is its false discovery rate (the chance that this is a false positive)?
+> 3. What is the mRNA that is most upregulated in IR- vs mock-treated cells and what is its false discovery rate (the chance that this is a false positive)?
 >
 > > <solution-title></solution-title>
 > >